Soteria: Efficient Symbolic Execution as a Functional Library: Implementation

 In practice, there are several ways of implementing both non-determinism and state in \ocaml.
 We make two design choices to improve efficiency.
 First, we utilise mutable states in \ocaml and implement the path condition as a mutable reference to a \myinline{Solver.t}.
 Second, we opt for \emph{depth-first} exploration of branches, allowing us to leverage the incremental reasoning capabilities of \sot presented above and to optimise memory sharing between branches.
 We do this by implementing the non-determinism monad using idiomatic \ocaml iterators, such that a symbolic computation is simply an iterator over the leaves of the SE tree.
 Specifically, a symbolic computation is a function that takes a continuation \myinline{f : 'a -> unit} and applies it to all results of type \myinline{'a} produced by the computation.

 \paragraph{Implementing \myinline{branch_on}} With our design choices above, implementing \myinline{branch_on} is straightforward.
-This primitive receives a guard, two symbolic computations for the then and else branches, and a continuation \myinline{f}.
-First, the guard is simplified using the solver's contextual simplification procedure; if it is simplified to \myinline{true} or \myinline{false}, we immediately execute the corresponding branch.
-Otherwise, we \begin{enumerate*} \item save the current solver state; \item add the guard to the path condition; \item check the satisfiability of the path condition, and if it is satisfiable, we pass the continuation \myinline{f} to the then branch for execution; \item backtrack the solver state to the saved state; \item add the negation of the guard to the path condition, and (analogously) if is satisfiable, we pass the \myinline{f} continuation to the else branch for execution. \end{enumerate*} We present our implementation in detail in \cref{app:branching-impl} for the interested reader.
+This primitive receives a guard, two symbolic computations for the `then' and `else' branches, and a continuation \myinline{f}.
+First, the guard is simplified using the solver's contextual simplification procedure; if simplified to \myinline{true} or \myinline{false}, we immediately execute the corresponding branch.
+Otherwise, we \begin{enumerate*} \item save the current solver state; \item add the guard to the path condition; \item check the satisfiability of the path condition, and if satisfiable, we pass the continuation \myinline{f} to the `then' branch for execution; \item backtrack the solver state to the saved state; \item add the negation of the guard to the path condition, and (analogously) if satisfiable, we pass \myinline{f} to the `else' branch for execution. \end{enumerate*} We present our implementation in detail in \ifbool{extendedversion}{appendix \cref{app:branching-impl}}{the extended version~\cite{extended-version}} for the interested reader.